Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-Consequently, all nodes declare themselves as tree nodes under $L$.
+Consequently, all nodes identify themselves as tree nodes under $L$.
 Let us pick one such tree node $v_0$.
-Since, it accepts, it return $v_1$ as its parent under the labeling $L$.
-Appying the same reasoning repeatedly on node $v$ and subsequently on its parent $v_2$, we get a sequence of nodes $v_0, v_1, v_2, \dots$.
-Since $G$ is finite and all tree nodes accept under $L$, there exist indices $j < j'$ in this sequence such that $v_j = v_{j'}$.
-Hence the subsequence $v_j, \dots v_{j'}$ forms a cycle, a contradiction to the fact that $G$ is acyclic.
+Since it accepts, it must have determined some node $v_1$ as its parent under the proof $L$.
+Applying the same reasoning repeatedly on node $v_1$ and subsequently on its parent $v_2$, we get a sequence of nodes $v_0, v_1, v_2, \dots$.
+Since $G$ is finite and all tree nodes decide to accept under $L$, there exist indices $j < j'$ in the sequence such that $v_j = v_{j'}$.
+Hence, the subsequence $v_j, \dots v_{j'}$ forms a cycle, a contradiction to the fact that $G$ is acyclic.
 This completes the proof. \end{proof}

-By Lemma \ref{lem:2labels-3view-graph-with-cycles} and \ref{lem:2labels-3view-graph-without-cycles}, we prove completeness and soundness properties and this ends the proof of Theorem \ref{thm:cycle_2labels_3viewdistance}. \end{proof}
+By Lemma \ref{lem:2labels-3view-graph-with-cycles} and \ref{lem:2labels-3view-graph-without-cycles}, we prove completeness and soundness properties, and this ends the proof of Theorem \ref{thm:cycle_2labels_3viewdistance}. \end{proof}